githubnali/nalin-devTinder-UI/README.md

 - New Page - see all my connection requests
 - Feature - accept reject connection request

+# EP: 19
+- send ignore/interested from the user card from the feed

 # Remaining
-- send/ignore the user card from the feed
 - sign up new user
 - E2E testing